 - 1. For a property of \$500,000 or less, your down payment must be at least 5% of the purchase price.
 For a property from \$500,000 to \$999,999, your down payment must be at least 5% of the first \$500,000 and 10% of the remainder.
 For a property of \$1 million or more, your down payment must be at least 20% of the purchase price.
 In some cases, a larger down payment may be required, depending on the mortgage insurer's terms and conditions.
 It may also be based on the property's determined value set by Desjardins, which may correspond to the market value, for example, or to any other value considered. - 2.
 Seasonal use properties and properties that are not accessible year round are not eligible for mortgage insurance. - 3.
 Some conditions apply. - 4.
-Municipalities can also adopt bylaws to set higher rates on properties over \$500,000.
-In Montreal, a rate of 2% applies to amounts between \$52,300 and \$1,104,700, a rate of 2.5% applies to amounts between \$1,104,700 and \$2,136,500, a rate of 3.5% applies to amounts between \$2,136,500 and \$3,113,000 and a rate of 4% applies to amounts higher than \$3,113,000.
-The 1.5% rate is charged on amounts between \$276,200 and \$552,300.
-For other cities and municipalities, the brackets and rates may differ if they've adopted a similar bylaw.
-Excluding Montreal, rates cannot exceed 3%. - 5.
+In Ontario, the tax is 2.5% for the amount over \$2,000,000. - 5.
 Percentage recommended by Desjardins. - 6.
 The sample rates illustrated in these calculators do not reflect current rates.
 Online calculators are made available for information purposes and personal use only.
 They provide approximate results based on the information you enter.
 The estimate provided may change according to your financial and budget situation at the time of the loan and does not constitute a loan authorization. - 7.
 This rate does not necessarily reflect promotions in effect and is given for illustration purposes only. - 8.
 Product offered by Desjardins Insurance.
 Desjardins Insurance refers to Desjardins Financial Security Life Assurance Company. - 9.
 Product offered by Desjardins Insurance.
 Desjardins Insurance refers to Desjardins General Insurance Inc. - 10.
 Amounts in the first column of each table are hypothetical and for demonstration purposes only. - 11.
 Since the ratio of 20.7% is less than the GDS of 32% of gross household income that should cover housing costs, this example complies with rule number 1. - 12.
 Since the ratio of 32.9% is less than the maximum debt ratio of 40% of gross household income that should go to paying off your debts, this example complies with rule number 2.